Welcome to Waynesburg University!

 Renee McElligott - Sr Associate Director of Admissions

-Renee came to Waynesburg as a student over 21 years ago and graduated with her business degree in Small Business Management.
+Renee came to Waynesburg as a student more than 21 years ago and graduated with her business degree in Small Business Management.
 She later attended California University for Guidance Counseling.
 Renee lives in Waynesburg with her husband Kevin, and her daughter Meghan and son Cullen.

 Her territory includes: Southwest Pennsylvania and West Virginia